 From here you can decide to either continue the trail all the way to the tongue of the glacier or you can end your hike and head on up to the Kaiser Franz Josefs Hohe.
-You can choose to just finish up by hiking up yourself or by taking the short Grossglockner Gletscherbahn cable car up.
+To get up to KFJH, you can choose to just finish up by hiking up yourself or by taking the short Grossglockner Gletscherbahn cable car up.

 Once you reach the Kaiser Franz Josefs Hohe, you can enjoy some more views from above and head on into the restaurant to have a nice meal with a view.

 After enjoying some lunch at the restaurant, it is time to make your way back to the Glocknerhaus, where you left your car at the beginning of the day.
 As mentioned you can decide to either hitch a ride back, take the bus, or hike back along a shorter trail.

 After reaching the Glocknerhaus, you will get to enjoy the Grossglockner High Alpine Road once more as you zig zag your way back to your next destination.